This chapter introduces database change management solution in the following sections:

 Following successful script generation, the script is ready to execute.
 In unattended mode, the script executes as soon as script generation completes.
 In interactive mode, you proceed to script execution as soon as you have reviewed the impact report and the script.

 The script executes in the Cloud Control job system.
-Figure 47-13 shows the output of the Synchronization job.
 Once script execution is complete, you can view the execution log.
 If the script fails to execute successfully, you may be able to correct the problem and re-start the script execution from the point of failure.
 For example, if the script fails due to lack of space in a tablespace, you can increase the size of the tablespace, then re-start the script.

 Following processing of the initial synchronization version, you can create additional versions of the synchronization.
 Select the synchronization, then choose "Synchronize Again."
 Note that you cannot choose a different source or destination, or modify the scope specification or synchronization options, when creating a new synchronization version.
 However, you can choose a different mode (Unattended or Interactive) when starting a new synchronization version.